run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/mobile-and-field-service/apps/server-configuration-app-android-ios.md

     be shown.

 The parameters 254 (system parametrization), 255, 256, 258, 267, 284, 285, 286,
-350 also must be configurated too.
+350 also must be configurated.

 Configuring web services
 ------------------------